 Allouez is a tiny town located in the state of Michigan.
 With a population of 0 people and just one neighborhood, Allouez is the 662nd largest community in Michigan.
 Much of the housing stock in Allouez was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Allouez, you'll notice that it is more blue-collar than most other communities in America.
-100.00% of Allouez’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Allouez is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Allouez is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Allouez who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 One downside of living in Allouez is that it can take a long time to commute to work.
 In Allouez, the average commute to work is 52.50 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.